 There are plenty of reasons why you might need to sell a house as-is.
 You might need to sell the house quickly and don’t have time to deal with all of the repairs that would be needed.
-You might discover that there is extensive water or mold damage that you can just can’t afford to deal with.
-There may be a financial situation that causes you to sell the house as soon as possible despite some much-needed upgrades repairs.
+You might discover that there is extensive water or mold damage that you just can’t afford to deal with.
+There may be a financial situation that causes you to sell the house as soon as possible despite some much-needed upgrades and repairs.
 If you do find yourself in this situation, here are five tips for selling a house as-is that needs repairs in Milwaukee, Wisconsin that you’ll want to remember.

 How Can I Sell A House As-Is That Needs Repairs In Milwaukee?